wp-plugins/incentivibe/readme.txt

 	* Follow you on Twitter
 	* Become your fan on Facebook
 	* And much more ...
 1. Get amazing insights: See live data on the number of email leads, fans, followers, shares and tweets you are generating.
 See which users are taking what social media actions.
-Export all contestantsí email addresses.
+Export all contestants email addresses.

 = 3.
 Easy Campaign Setup: =